UW-UPL/Documentation/Code-of-Conduct.markdown

     * Other people wish to use this space when you aren't present
     * Table space is hard to come by
   * **We observe all university policy and rules**
     * If it isn't covered here, defer to University Policy.
-If it isn't covered by University Policy defer to **common sense**.
-If you're still unsure, just ask.
+If it isn't covered by University Policy, just ask.

 ## Accountability Process
 In the event that a UPL Coordinator receives a report of a violation of the UPL Code of Conduct, the following process will be followed to address the concern: